Coming Out Later in Life - Letting Go of Fear - The Act of Letting Go

 Women who come out later in life often report that their husband are supportive and kind in the beginning.
-John was no exception.
+My then husband (John) was no exception.
 As we struggled to figure out a way for me to explore my sexuality and stay married, we thought about all kinds of scenarios.
 We briefly considered polyamory, which is an open relationship with the couple agreeing to various parameters so both people can have relationship experiences with other people.
 Both of us quickly dismissed this because neither of us could handle an open relationship.
 I have witnessed other women try an open relationship after a traditional marriage and rarely does that work.
 We considered finding another woman to sleep with together, but I was repelled by the idea.
 Although the sexual aspect is where we started, I longed for a full relationship with a woman.
 It just wasn’t abut the sex, it was about the emotional, mental and spiritual connection.

 John encouraged me to explore and when it came to the point that maybe I would start exploring tentatively, he said, “If you wanted to do this with man I wouldn’t be able to handle it, but because it is with a woman it is not as important to me.”
 I was taken aback, why would he ever say that?
 If the shoe was on the other foot I would not be good with John having a relationship with a man or a woman.
 Later I realized that this was part of the patriarchy and misogyny in this country.
-Women are always considered “less then” or “not as important”.
-The irony here is that the emotional and physical connection I have with my now partner is so much deeper and more intense then the relationship with a man would ever be.
+Women are always considered “less then” or “not as important.”
+The irony here is that the emotional and physical connection I have with my now partner is so much deeper and more intense then the relationship with a man would ever be

 Summer turned into autumn and I crawled into a fetal position.
 I could not stop crying.